 Online program sessions: developing your project

-- Change initiation in your organization, Kotter’s change model; managing up and across
+- Initiating change in your organization, Kotter’s change model; managing up and across

-- Follow on sessions from topics covered on campus
+- Follow-up sessions from topics covered on campus